ChaosLights/Rowing-Club-Mobile-App/reqs/requirementgathering.md

 (Write a few for each role?
 Then possibly rank by importance to create a clear req checklist?)

 **COACH:**
-- As a coach, I want to be able to update the update calendar with upcoming events so that rowers can sign up for them.
+- As a coach, I want to be able to update the event calendar with upcoming events so that rowers can sign up for them.
 - As a coach, I want to have access to the rowers images of their rowing machine data after training so that i can input them manually into the system.
 - As a coach, I want to be able to record rowers personal bests so that I can rank the people on the team for competitions.
 - As a coach, I want to be able to make set training plans that rowers can access so that it is easier to see the activities rowers need to complete at training.
+- As a coach, I want to view individual rower statistics to track their performance and improvement over time.
+- As a coach, I want to create plans that fit each rowers skill levels and goals.
+- As a coach I want to organize and schedule team practices making training more efficient.
+- As a coach, I want to communicate with individual rowers to provide feedback, guidance, and updates.
+- As a coach, I want to track the progress of each athlete, making it easier to see their development and make adjustments as needed.
+- As a coach, I want to receive notifications or reminders for important events, such as upcoming races or training sessions.
+- As a coach, I want to generate reports and summaries of the teams performance and progress.

 **PARENT:**
 - As a parent, I want to receive real-time notifications about my child's attendance at rowing club practices and events so that I can stay informed about their commitment and safety.